-The Angel Hotel was a short stay on my UK National Park challenge.
+The Angel Hotel Abergavenny in south Wales was a short stay on my UK National Park challenge.
 Although, I have to admit I could have easily spent a couple of days there.
-Both the immediate location of The Angel Hotel and beautiful surrounding area of the Brecon Beacons National Park meant I had plenty of things to see and do whilst I was there.
+Both the immediate location of The Angel Hotel and the beautiful surrounding area of the Brecon Beacons National Park meant I had plenty of things to see and do whilst I was there.

 15 Cross Street, Abergavenny, Monmouthshire, NP7 5EN

 The Angel Hotel is located in the town of Abergavenny.
 The town itself is outside the east of Brecon Beacon National Park.
 But only a few miles drive from stunning scenery so the perfect location to explore.

 Abergavenny town is small but includes a wide range of shops and restaurants.
 Also Abergavenny Market is a 2-minute walk from the hotel which is worth a visit.

 Nearby locations – (Cardiff – 32 miles, Swansea – 50 miles, Hereford – 25 miles and Bristol – 48 miles)

 - Free Wi-Fi

 - Room service 7 am-10 pm